Overcoming Anxiety: Advice to My Younger Self

 As a side note, relying on success in a particular area for self-esteem might leave you vulnerable to crashes if your performance falters because your self-worth becomes contingent, e.g., I have worth.
 After all, I am a good (athlete/scholar/artist/musician/etc).

 This can be mitigated by constantly focusing on broadening the breadth and magnitude of your minor victories - it boosts your chances of developing a more stable feeling of self-worth and, honestly, leads to a more fulfilling life.

 4. Balance the long view with a daily commitment to improvement

-I’ve been through several phases of severe misery and self-loathing in which, despite external accomplishment, I was suffering on the inside.
+I’ve been through several phases of severe misery and self-loathing in which, despite external accomplishments, I was suffering on the inside.

 I got through it by realizing that, while I couldn’t change the immediate situation (e.g., relieve myself of worry), I could make investments in myself that would increase my chances of a better life in the future.
-I would repeatedly tell myself, “Just one more day is all you need.”
-Day after day, I concentrated on getting through the next one, always with the hope that the sacrifices I was making would result in a better life.
+I repeatedly told myself, “Just one more day is all you need.”
+Day after day, I concentrated on getting through the next one, always hoping my sacrifices would result in a better life.